13luiscabral13/SDLE/docs/Design.md

 ![Database schema](../imgs/Schema.png)
 Figure 1: Database schema

-Note that the boolean attribute changed is crucial for identifying, in adverse conditions, which lists or items have been modified by the client but are not yet in the cloud backup.
+Note that the boolean attribute 'changed' is crucial for identifying, in adverse conditions, which lists or items have been modified by the client but are not yet in the cloud backup.

 To enable the sharing of shopping lists between users, two requirements must be met simultaneously when they are created:

 - The list must be instantiated locally, following the Local First approach;
 - The URL must be unique throughout the system and serve as the identifier for that specific list;

 If the URL construction relies on the list name and/or creation timestamp, conflicts may arise in the system.
 To address this concern, a potential implementation is based on `UUIDs`[2].
 UUIDs (*Universally Unique Identifiers*) are globally unique identifiers that ensure uniqueness throughout the system.
-In our case, we will opt to use version 4 UUIDs, which provide a high probability of uniqueness as they are based on random data.
+In our case, we will opt to use version 4 of UUIDs, which provide a high probability of uniqueness as they are based on random data.
 This makes them suitable for generating unique URLs in a distributed system where nodes cannot communicate initially.

 ![Local First Schema](../imgs/Local.png)
 <p align=center>Figure 2: Local First Approach</p>